quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part35_16.3.2_Chaotic.md

 1. Define the geometry of each type of billiard.
 2. Use initial conditions to track the particle’s path as it bounces off the walls.

 For example, in a square billiard (Figure 16.12a and 16.12c), the particle will follow straight lines until it hits one of the four walls.
-Upon hitting a wall, the particle reflects according to the law of reflection: \(\theta_i = \theta_r\).
+Upon hitting a wall, the particle reflects according to the law of reflection: $\theta_i = \theta_r$.

 Code Example (Pseudocode):
 ```java